Skip to main content

 In certain areas (highlighted with signs) the use of snow chains can be mandatory at least on the drive axle.

-The use of studded tires on public roads is prohibited.
+The use of studded tyres on public roads is prohibited.

-Winter tires are not strictly mandatory in Iceland for any period.
-However there is a general clause in Icelandic law that driver is responsible for driving on tires that are appropriate and fit the circumstances.
+Winter tyres are not strictly mandatory in Iceland for any period.
+However there is a general clause in Icelandic law that driver is responsible for driving on tyres that are appropriate and fit the circumstances.

 Winter tyres are not compulsory in Ireland, even if there is occasional snowfall.
 Due to the low amount of snowfalls and the small amount of snow, changing summer to winter tyres is not mandatory.